Dmytro-Hladkykh/link-shortener-svc/README.md

 ## Description

 This service provides URL shortening functionality.
-It allows users to create short links from long URLs, redirect users to original URLs when they use shortened links, and provides statistics for shortened links.
+It allows users to create short links from long URLs, redirect users to original URLs when they use shortened links.

 ## Install